Power cut affects homes and businesses

 An early morning power cut has affected homes and businesses in the Lowestoft area.

-The unplanned power cut has left properties in central Lowestoft without electricity this morning (Tuesday, October 15).
+The unplanned power cut has left properties in Lowestoft without electricity this morning (Sunday, October 20).

-The power cut is affecting customers living in the NR32 1 postcode.
+The power cut is affecting customers living in the NR32 2 postcode - after similar power cuts in the NR32 1 postcode areas of Lowestoft last Tuesday and Thursday.

 Engineers have since arrived on the scene and are working to fix the fault and restore power as soon as possible.